There are two ways you can view your Welcome Week timetable.

 In some cases it's possible to move students between seminars/ groups but often this is not possible for health and safety or teaching workload reasons.

-If you are having real problems attending the seminar or group you’ve been allocated to contact your school office initially to request the change.
+If you are having real problems attending the seminar or group you’ve been allocated to contact your CAS hub initially to request the change.

 If you print out your timetable it is likely it will at some point become out of date.
 Therefore it is essential that you check your timetable regularly for up to date information.